pannous/hieros/docs/Home.md

 Y|[𓏭](𓏭)|𓇌ee
 Z|[𓊃](𓊃)|Zusam/zone/sym-/con-

-We propose to slightly alter the reading of
-*) '𓍿' to be centered in the middle of the distribution t-th-c-ⵛ (kappa), so in the proximity of 'tc'.
-*) '𓅱','𓍢' (w/u) to contain a dangling 'n' so (w)hun, 𓏲⋍ə.
-*) [𓇋](𓇋) (a/e/i) to be originally 'fe'
-*) [𓇋](𓇋)[𓇋](𓇋) ee/ei/ii/y/j to sometimes have a dangling l (lloret)

 In general one should think of those signs as distributions, so 𓃀 is somewhere on the axis p-ph-bh-b-pf-f, the exact pronunciation was probably dependent on dialects and words.
-The german Bein for '𓃀' conveniently lives in the middle of this distribution, the original reading could have been closer to pod, pierna.
+The german Bein for '𓃀' conveniently lives in the middle of this distribution, the original reading could have been closer to spanish pierna.

 Fortunately well recognisable words and clusters make the situation less dire than it would seem.